The beautiful globe of the artichoke

-Trimmed and boiled for ten minutes in water, then strained, and the water replaced with white vinegar boiled for a further five minutes worked perfectly.
-Cutting them in half and removing the outside petals until the tough ones were gone left a tender heart.
+I trimmed and boiled them for ten minutes in water, then strained them and replaced the water with white vinegar before boiling for a further five minutes.
+This worked perfectly.

-I couldn’t resist and taste tested the fresh cooked hearts.
-Mild and tender with a gentle (green) flavour.
+I couldn’t resist and taste-tested the freshly cooked hearts.
+They were mild and tender with a gentle (green) flavour.

-The benefits of these interesting veggie’s are many.
+The benefits of these interesting veggies are many.
 They are packed full of a number of vital antioxidants and phytonutrients, such as quercetin, rutin, gallic acid and cynarin.
-Antioxidants are what our bodies need to combat free radicals, slowing the onset on diseases.
-Artichokes contain a powerful flavonoid silymarin, which is an effective antioxidant, and liver protectant.
+Antioxidants are what our bodies need to combat free radicals, slowing the onset of diseases.
+Artichokes contain a powerful flavonoid, silymarin, which is an effective antioxidant, and liver protectant.

-Artichokes provide iron, Vitamin C, Vitamin B, Vitamin K, magnesium,manganeses, potassium, phosphorus, copper, niacin, riboflavin, zinc, thiamine.
+Artichokes provide iron, Vitamin C, Vitamin B, Vitamin K, magnesium, manganese, potassium, phosphorus, copper, niacin, riboflavin, zinc, thiamine.